This article is part of a series of contributions.

 And then there is also the question of what I do when the poorly developed software hangs up or the iris camera loses focus as an input device once again.
 Well, good question.
 I don't have an answer to it yet.

 None of this is easy.
-I have already had the opportunity to make some momentous decisions in my life.
+In my life, I've already had to make some momentous decisions.
 Investment decisions, for example, are easy for me.
-Even if they were made "on instinct" and not objectively considered.
-I have fallen flat on my face often enough.
+Incidentally, even if they were made „from the gut“ and not objectively considered.
+I've fallen flat on my face often enough.
 It's best to learn from such mistakes.
-At least one should.
+At least you should.

 I also make fundamental decisions about my personal career swiftly and bindingly.
 Whether it is to refuse to work for reasons of personal conviction and to accept termination without notice without grumbling, ...
 To nevertheless invest 100,000 € (which I absolutely do not have and cannot find) when founding a company, ...

-I find it surprisingly difficult to say that now is the right time to have a tracheotomy.
-The decision to have a PEG was somehow easier for me.
-Today, when I think about going to hospital for the next planned operation, the first thought that comes to my mind is completely different: anything but with this nursing service.
-I can't afford that, financially and health-wise.
-Disorganised chaos, unsterile work (and making fun of how they supposedly did everything wrong in the hospital and how - quote - "retarded" everyone else is) have already cost me enough.
+I find it surprisingly difficult to decide that now is the right time for a tracheotomy.
+It was somehow easier for me to decide in favour of a PEG.
+Today, when I think about going to hospital for the next planned procedure, the first thing that comes to my mind is something completely different: anything but this care service.
+I can't afford it financially and health-wise.
+Unorganised chaos, unsterile work (and making fun of how they supposedly did everything wrong at the hospital and how - quote - „retarded“ everyone else is) have already cost me enough.